Your Child’s Development 18-36 Months

 • Talk about the shapes and sizes of bath toys, like “This is a round ball, and this is a long boat.”
 This helps with shape and size recognition.

-• Read books that involve counting and count objects on each page together.
+• Read books that involve counting and counting objects on each page together.
 For example, “Let’s count the stars on this page: one, two, three.”

 • Count the steps in your bedtime routine, like “One, brush your teeth.
 Two, put on pajamas.
 Three, read a story.”
 This helps them understand sequences and routines.